 Dependants

-Current UEL students wanting to invite dependants to the UK should refer to the Dependant Visa on the intranet for further information.
+Current UEL students should refer to the Dependant Visa on the intranet for further information.

 Who is eligible to bring dependants to the UK?

-- You are studying a full-time postgraduate level course of 9 months or longer, OR
+- You are studying a full-time postgraduate level course at UEL which is 9 months or longer, and your course start date is before 1 January 2024; OR

-- You are studying a full-time PhD course, other doctoral qualification, or a research-based higher degree, OR
+- You are studying an eligible full-time PhD or research-based higher degree at UEL; OR

-- You are Government sponsored to study a full-time course at least 6 months in length.
+- You are financially sponsored by a government to study a full-time course at least 6 months long; OR

-Your partner and children are the only family members that can apply for a student-dependant visa.
+Your partner and children are the only family members who can apply for a Student Dependant visa.

 Your partner can be:

-- Aged 18 or over only if they are already in the UK as a dependant child and are extending their dependant visa.
+- In the UK as your dependant child and are extending their dependant visa

 Your children must not have formed an independent family unit or be leading an independent life, and they must not intend to do so when they are in the UK.